linanne/Essential-Tension-ABM/Model Proposal.md

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

 1. Agents create nodes
-   * a set of agents create nodes in the environment
+   * a set of agents create nodes in the environment.
+The nodes represent a research paper that they publish
    * there are three ways an agent can create a node
       1. The agent can create a node that is connected to a pre-existing node
       2. The agent can create a node that bridges two clusters of nodes
       3. The agent can create an independent node that is not connected to any pre-exisisting node
    * The less innovative an agent is, the more likely the agent is to choose #1; the more innovative an agent is, the more likely the agent is to choose action #3
-   * radius
+   * If the agent chooses #1 or #2, then the agent's new node must be under a certain degree away from one of the previous node(s) of the same agent, given that it is not the agent's first turn.
+The maximum number of degrees will be randomly assigned based on a bell-shaped curve.
+The variance of the curve can be adjusted by parameter PARAMETER_NAME.
+This is to capture the fact that scientists usually only explore a small number of topics.
+Additionally, the number of topics that a scientist explores may also vary by discipline.
-   * If the agent chooses #1 or #2, then the agent's node
+   * If the agent chooses #1, the agent's level of innovativeness then further determines which pre-existing node the agent's new node will connect to.
+The less innovative the agent is, the more likely that the agent will choose to connect to a node with high centrality.
-   * direction
+2. Agents adjust their total citation count
+   * Each agent of the round will be rewarded for their research paper through receiving citations.
+The number of citations received for a paper is determined probablistically depending on the number of connections the node has.
+If the node is not connected to any other nodes (aka the agent chooses action #3), then the number of citations received for the node will be determined by a bimodal distribution.
+Otherwise, the number of citations will be determined by a binomial distribution, where the more connections the node has, the smaller the variance of the curve.
+3. Agents adjust their individual project duration

 &nbsp;